Hayriye Bozkurt Cekmer

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-I am a food microbiologist and food engineer, serving as a Senior Lecturer at The University of Adelaide and an Adjunct Senior Researcher at the University of Tasmania.
-My areas of expertise encompass food processing, microbial ecology of food systems, and the functional properties of foods, all of which are vital for advancing food innovation and product development.
+I am a food microbiologist and food engineer, serving as a Senior Lecturer at The University of Adelaide.
+My expertise encompasses food processing, microbial ecology of food systems, and the functional properties of foods, areas that are fundamental to advancing food innovation, safety, and sustainability.

-I am a food microbiologist and food engineer, serving as a Senior Lecturer at The University of Adelaide and an Adjunct Senior Researcher at the University of Tasmania.
-My areas of expertise encompass food processing, microbial ecology of food systems, and the functional properties of foods, all of which are vital for advancing food innovation and product development.
+I am a food microbiologist and food engineer, serving as a Senior Lecturer at The University of Adelaide.
+My expertise lies in food processing, microbial ecology of food systems, and the functional properties of foods, with a strong focus on sustainable food innovation and product development.

 • Appointments